beauty

 In FULL, the inventory is your asset — booked at cost, insured, audited monthly.
 MYOTO manages rotation and replenishment on your behalf, but the stock belongs to you until it's sold.

-On exit, unsold inventory is either refunded at cost by MYOTO (our buy-back commitment) or transferred at fair value depending on condition and assortment.
+On exit, unsold inventory is either refunded at cost by MYOTO (our buy-back commitment) or transferred at fair value depending on condition.
 Shrinkage, damage and obsolescence are covered under contractual SLAs — your inventory capital does not erode uncovered.

 Yes.
 FICO investors can opt to buy in the inventory float (₹3,000/sqft) after month 12 and convert to FULL — the floor shifts from 1.5% to 2% from the conversion date forward.
 The reverse is not permitted mid-term; FULL to FICO requires exit and re-entry on a new LOI cycle.